oapicf/openapi-iplocation/clients/apex/generated/README.md

 ## Documentation for Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.
-Authentication schemes defined for the API:

 ## Author

-blah@cliffano.com
+blah+oapicf@cliffano.com